 For under $500, you’re not going to end up with an heirloom collector’s piece.
 Instead, you can get an attractive style-driven watch at an attainable price.
 It will look good and tell time well, perhaps even more accurately than a Rolex.
 And, you can wear it with confidence because you won’t need to keep it in a safe or take out an insurance policy on it.

 We will highlight what makes for a great watch under $500 and share our top 3 picks in three price categories: $0 – $150, $150 – $300 and 300 – $500.
 Finally, we’ll finish with a comprehensive list of our fifty favorite watches under $500.
-Each timepiece will be one you can trust on your wrist, that isn’t overpriced, and are sure to meet the aesthetic appeal of any discerning gentleman.
+Each timepiece will be one you can trust on your wrist, that isn’t overpriced, and is sure to meet the aesthetic appeal of any discerning gentleman.

 Characteristics of Great Watches Under $500

 At this price point, a great watch is defined by style and value for the money.
-Since $500 is still a consequential amount of money, our focus will be on classic watches will look good today, tomorrow and even ten years from now.
+Since $500 is still a consequential amount of money, our focus will be on classic watches that will look good today, tomorrow and even ten years from now.

 It’s not an easy task to curate a solid under-$500 list because the watch market is so heavily saturated at this price point.
 Unfortunately, with most of these cheap watches, you get what you pay for.
 Shoddy craftsmanship, inferior materials and a timepiece that will likely begin looking old before it ever gets old.
 All of the timepieces on our list are quartz run or mechanical watches with a strong history of customer satisfaction.
 Some of them are from globally recognized brands like Timex and Citizen, whereas others have recently proven themselves in the investor-driven world of Kickstarter.
 Even the youngest watch brands just out of their campaign have amassed a following due to their ingenuity, the quality of their materials and the craftsmanship.